Click here for specific information regarding the 50 KM on Saturday.

 By public transport

-The train / SNCB
+By train / SNCB

 Forget congestion and parking problems.
 Make the right choice and come to the Two-Days Walk by train!
 Blankenberge railway station is just a few minutes’ walk from the starting point.